-NHS Litigation Authority's risk management standards for PCTs (pilots)
+NHS Litigation Authority's risk management standards for acute trusts

-Below we have listed the core standards for which attainment of level 2 or higher in the NHS Litigation Authority's risk management standards for PCTs (pilots) will provide a trust's board with appropriate assurance.
-Achievement of levels 2 or 3 of the NHS Litigation Authority standards is not, however, required by the Commission for a board to make a declaration of 'compliant' for the listed standards.
-Instead, alternative sources of assurance may inform the board that the standard has been met for the year.
-The NHSLA will provide the Healthcare Commission with information that relates to the trusts that have achieved level 2 or higher from the pilot assessment in 2007/2008.
+Below we have listed the core standards for which attainment of level 2 or higher in the NHSLA's risk management standards for acute trusts will provide adequate assurance without the need for inspection by the Healthcare Commission.
+Similarly, a trust's board can use the achievement of a minimum of level 2 as assurance for the standards listed below.
+Achievement of levels 2 or 3 of the NHSLA standards is not, however, required by the Commission for a board to make a declaration of 'compliant' for the listed standards.
+Instead alternative sources of assurance may inform the board that the standard has been met for the year.